Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Unless you're grabbing one at the boulangerie on the way to work, these are rarely eaten on weekday mornings.
 One exception is when you're staying in a hotel, which usually serves these pastries along with some kind of buffet for breakfast.
 There are a few other exceptions, as I'll explain below.

-There are a number of viennoiseries, enough to keep you full for many breakfasts.
+There are many different viennoiseries, enough to keep you full for many breakfasts.

 Le croissant